-It’s a great outdoor space even when it’s warm and is the only space near the strip that has this many trees (remember we’re in the desert after all).
-It’s also right next to door to the T-Mobile arena, so it makes a good jumping-off point if you’re heading to a show or sporting event.
+It’s a great outdoor space even when it’s warm and is the only space near the strip that has this many trees (remember, we’re in the desert, after all).
+It’s also right next door to the T-Mobile arena, so it makes a good jumping-off point if you’re heading to a show or sporting event.

 It’s a nice place to take a stroll, particularly on a warm summer evening after the sun goes down and the lights come up.

 The Park is conveniently located between the Park MGM and New York-New York.
-Also if you’re looking for a nice place to have lunch or diner, The Park has several outdoor patio eating establishments which are somewhat hard to find in Las Vegas.
+Also, if you’re looking for a nice place to have lunch or dinner, The Park has several outdoor patio eating establishments which are somewhat hard to find in Las Vegas.

-South Point might not be as glitzy as the rest of Vegas, but that doesn’t mean you can’t find free things to do.
+South Point Hotel and Casino might not be as glitzy as the rest of Vegas, but that doesn’t mean you can’t find free things to do.
 Their Equestrian Events Center hosts a number of upscale horse events for both locals and tourists.

 From races to horse shows to occasional banquets, it’s easy to find something interesting for the equestrian in your life here.
 However, not all events thrown by the center are free or open to the public.